MarekCichy/pt-br-classifier/README.md

 - Exporting the model with joblib (ptclassifier.ipynb)
 - Setting an API with Flask (flask_app.py)
 - Making a <a href="http://marekcichy.alwaysdata.net/" target="_blank">basic frontend app</a> that consumes the API.

+For more details on the process, see my <a href="https://medium.com/@marekkcichy/nlp-basics-hands-on-a-portuguese-dialect-classifier-deployed-online-in-3-steps-53a8b3b88ea9">article on Medium</a>.

 ## Contributions
 Are highly encouraged.
 First and foremost, any constructive criticism of the above is more than welcome.